bquarkz/simple-forwarding/README.md

 * QueryDSL -- not necessary but...
 * Gradle 4.7 - should be this version otherwise some problems could happen to compile QueryDSL helper classes
 * We will use spring boot, spring-data-jpa and spring-web
-* Flyway was added just to show something else but it was not necessary to be honest
+* Flyway to handle database migrations
 * JUnit and Mockito for tests
+* We are using H2 an in memory database (emulating PostgreSQL)

 Build and Run
 =============
+To build project please run `gradle bootjar`.

-A simple `gradle bootrun` will be enough.
-If you want to see logs on screen please do: `gradle bootrun -Pprofiles=stdout`
+A simple `gradle bootrun` will be enough to run and if you want to see logs on screen please do:
+`gradle bootrun -Pprofiles=stdout`, otherwise just on files into logs.

 Thoughts
 ========
 * we have to improve services assertions they are really plain
 * we could provide some security for api using a simple Basic Authentication
+* we could improve comments and some tips, javadocs and etc
+* we could improve the way that we handle exceptions, it will make app more robust.
+I added something there but it is not good at all (i didn't have time to plan the exceptions as well), but we could wrap it on facades (services) and throw it if needed.

 Job Diary
 =========